nextcloud/appstore/docs/api/restapi.rst

 * **Url**: GET /api/v1/platform/{**platform-version**}/apps.json
 * **Url parameters**:

-  * **platform-version**: semantic version, digits only: Returns all the apps and their releases that work on this version.
+  * **platform-version**: semantic version, core digits only: Returns all the apps and their releases that work on this version.
 If an app has no working releases, the app will be excluded

 * **Authentication**: None